RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Exercises.rst

             .. tab:: Question

-                Write a program that will convert degrees celsius to degrees fahrenheit.
+                Write a program that will convert degrees Celsius to degrees Fahrenheit.

                 .. activecode:: ex_2_11